engelsmann/boxplot/box_whiskers_demo/pseudocode/step1.md

 > `$ git init`

 gives me, then, a fresh start, locally.
-I also need to make a new GitHub repository: `git`'ll syncronize the files in the old GitHub with my local repo, which would result in a doubling of the files already on GitHub.
+I need to make a new GitHub repository: `git` will not syncronize the files in the old GitHub repository with my new local repo, without resulting in a doubling of the files already on GitHub.
+I do not want that.

 Step 1: Data entered into system